-Madurai is called as a temple city which is enriched by lot of temples with monumental works and it is flourishing by the scared river Vaigai.
+Madurai is called as a "Temple city of Tamil Nadu" which is enriched by lot of temples with monumental works and it is flourishing by the scared river Vaigai.
 It is the greatest attraction and admiration for every tourist who visits the South India.

 Madurai is considered as the 'Athens of the East'.